buddhikashahan/softie-api/README.md

 }
 ```

-Thank you for using softie-apis.
+Thank you for using softie-api.